 Essential Duties and Responsibilities:

-- Provide administrative support to all Staff, including typing, setting up program files, statistical data collection, and other duties as requested by supervisors.
+- Provides administrative support to the program by typing, filing, duplication, faxing and other duties as requested

 Required Education, Certifications/Licenses and Language/Cultural Skills:

 Minimum Experience and Qualifications Required:

 - 1 year experience as an administrative assistant, clerk or receptionist

 - Familiarity with computer applications including spreadsheets and word processing.

 - Excellent attention to detail and ability to input electronic data accurately.

 - Efficient time management skills and reliability in meeting deadlines.
 Effective communication skills.

 - Works well independently and within a team.
 Ability to maintain strict confidentiality with regard to sensitive or proprietary information.